Flexinovela 2025: What to do if your health prevents you from working

 The employment relationship can be terminated either by notice or by agreement.
 In the case of an agreement, it is important that the text of the agreement explicitly states that it is terminated for a reason under Section 52(d) of the Labour Code – i.e. because of long-term incapacity.

-The employer is obliged to notify the insurance company of the claim within eight days.
-If the employer fails to do so, the insurer may not pay part of the claim and the employer will bear part of the costs.
+The employer must notify the insurance company of the claim within eight days.
+If he fails to do so, the insurer may not reimburse part of the claim and the employer will bear part of the costs himself.

 Tip for article

-Tip: If the employer is concerned that there has been a loss or change in the employee’s ability to work, for example if the employee has not worked for more than 8 weeks after a work-related accident with severe consequences, the employer can order an emergency medical examination.
+Tip: If the employer is concerned that there has been a loss or change in the employee’s ability to work, for example if the employee has not worked for more than 8 weeks after an accident at work with severe consequences, the employer can order an emergency medical examination.
 We have covered this topic in more detail on our blog.

 What to look out for as an employee

-The basis for this is a medical report which must clearly and unequivocally state that the employee has lost the ability to perform his or her current job in the long term.
+The basis for this is a medical report which must clearly and unequivocally state that the employee has lost the ability to perform his/her job for a long period of time.
 Without such a statement, a notice under section 52(d) cannot be used.

 It is also important to verify whether the health problems have arisen as a result of the performance of the work, in which case the employee is entitled to substantial financial compensation.
 If it is an ordinary illness or injury unrelated to work, no compensation is payable.